SpoC: Spoofing Camera Fingerprints: Results

 \section{Results}

 In this section we present the results of our experiments.
 Specifically, we evaluate the proposed method in terms of its ability to (a) deceive detectors of GAN-generated images into believing they are dealing with real images (see Sec.~\ref{sec:gandec}) and, (b) deceive camera model identifiers into recognizing the modified images as acquired by the target camera model (see Sec.~\ref{sec:camdec}).
 Special attention will be devoted to testing robustness to off-training GANs.
 To this end, experiments will be carried out on images generated by GAN architectures never seen in the training phase.
 We consider a dataset of real images acquired by different camera models and a dataset of synthetic images generated by various GAN architectures.
 For the real images, we use the 10 camera models adopted in the IEEE Forensic Camera Model Identification Challenge, $400$ images per model are used for training, and $50$ for testing.
 From the test set we sample $25000$-patches to test the camera model identifiers.
-For the synthetic images, six GAN architectures are considered: StarGAN \cite{Choi2018}, CycleGAN \cite{Zhu2017}, ProGAN \cite{Karras2018}, StyleGAN \cite{Karras2019}, RelGAN \cite{Wu2019relgan}, and bigGAN \cite{Brock2018bigGAN}.
+For the synthetic images, seven GAN architectures are considered: StarGAN \cite{Choi2018}, CycleGAN \cite{Zhu2017}, ProGAN \cite{Karras2018}, StyleGAN \cite{Karras2019}, RelGAN \cite{Wu2019relgan}, bigGAN \cite{Brock2018bigGAN}, and StyleGAN2 \cite{karras2020analyzing}.
 For each of the first five architectures, we take $20000$ images for training and $2000$ for testing.
-In addition, $2000$ bigGAN images are used for testing, but none for training.
+In addition, $2000$ bigGAN images and $2000$ StyleGAN2 images are only used for test, but not in training, in order to evaluate generalization.
 All experiments are carried out on $256\times256$-pixel patches.
-For both real images and high-resolution GAN images (generated by ProGAN and StyleGAN) patches are extracted at random locations from the whole image.
+For both real images and high-resolution GAN images (generated by ProGAN, StyleGAN and StyleGAN2) patches are extracted at random locations from the whole image.
 For each of the $10$ camera models, a different generator-discriminator couple is trained, using only real images of the selected model.
 We use ADAM optimizers with a batch size of $10$ and $30$ patches, respectively.
 For both networks, the learning rate is set to $10^{-4}$, and the ADAM moments to $0.5$ and, $0.999$.
 Through preliminary experiments, the loss weights are set to $\lambda_E=1$, $\lambda_A=0.1$, $\lambda_p=0.001$, and $\lambda_f=0.01$.
 Training stops after $50K$ iterations.
 The embedder is trained in advance using an external dataset of $600$ camera models and a total of $20394$ images publicly available on \url{dpreviewer.com}.
 We also adopt ADAM for the embedder, with a batch of $80$ patches, a learning rate of $10^{-4}$ and default moments.
+It is worth underlining that this dataset is different from the one used to train camera model identification methods, hence our approach does not assume a prior knowledge on the camera models used for the training step of the analyzed camera identification algorithms.